7orivorian/docs/docs/wraith/usage/listeners.md

 === "EventListener"

-    Listeners can be registered to a subsciber,
+    Listeners can be registered to a subsciber.

     ```java hl_lines="6"
     EventBus eventBus = new EventBus();